Home ยป Pantry ยป How To Make Dehydrated Strawberries

 Our favorite dehydrated zucchini chips have become so popular that I make sure we have a few packets at home at all times.

-But the favorite of my kids is fruit leather roll-ups, which they pack to school whenever available.
+But the favorite of my kids are craisins or fruit leather roll-ups, which they pack to school whenever available.

 I cannot forget to mention dehydrating cucumbers for perfect cucumber chips or dehydrated broccoli with that extra crunch.